effofxprime/mainnet/upgrade_instructions/upgrade_v1.2.0.md

 If you have followed the Vidulum Documentation for installation, the above is recommended.  `make install` will place the binary in `~/go/bin` automatically, so this just creates a link to the defined location from the installation instructions.

-When the time comes to restart the chain, as your admin user run
+:stop_sign:	When the time comes to restart the chain, as your admin user run :stop_sign:

 ```bash
 sudo systemctl start vidulum && journalctl -u vidulum -f